anandrajaram21/discord-rpc-apple-music/README.md

 Initially, I thought I would be able to solve my problems pretty easily, but as time progressed, I ended up taking a lot of ideas from the original repo (especially the one with fetching data from https://itunes.apple.com that was pure genius).

 In the end, my code ended up being a Javascript and Node.js version of NextFire's original code.
 It was still a really good learning experience.
+I just got lazy to fork the repo again and make the changes.
+Even otherwise, I think this repo has a fairly different codebase to warrant a new repo in itself.

 I also removed the entire caching mechanism as it didn't seem to work well for me, and the wrong artwork would often showup on Discord.